andymikulski/andymikulski.github.io/dev/_posts/2018-2-12-raycasting.md

 #### Messing with Physics

-The use of this ray-based lighting approach in a tiled environment has a few interesting ramifications.
+The use of this ray-based lighting approach in a tiled environment has an interesting ramification.
 Simply put, there are more rays than available tiles, so several rays travel over the same tile.
 As a result, we can control how many rays can affect a tile's lighting, which ends up with some interesting results.
 Examine this screenshot where tiles are only allowed to be lit with one ray of light each:

 <img src="https://i.imgur.com/TEdjJwP.png" />
 <label>Tiles lit via the first ray they come into contact with.</label>